jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 ## The Current-Biased Josephson Junction

 ![Phase Qubit Schema](/resources/SuperconductingQubits/CurrentBiasedJosephsonJunction.png){: .text.img-left width="50%"}
-To gain insight into the emergence of a superconducting qubit we limit ourselves to a special type of qubit -- the [superconducting phase qubit](https://en.wikipedia.org/wiki/Phase_qubit).
+To gain insight into the emergence of a superconducting qubit we limit ourselves to a special type of qubit -- the [superconducting phase qubit](https://en.wikipedia.org/wiki/Phase_qubit) (SPQ).
 The electric circuit consists of a capacitor (C) in series with a Jospehson Junction (JJ).
 Those elements are furthermore biased with an additional current $$I_b$$ (see figure).

 We will in the following derive the semi-classical Lagrangian for the system by using the macroscopic wave function of the JJ and afterwards use canonical quantization to arrive at the Hamiltonian of the current-biased Josephson Junction that gives rise to the *washboard* potential and superconducting phase qubits.

+A more detailed [review article](https://arxiv.org/pdf/cond-mat/0508729.pdf) also goes over other circuits and connects those to the computing aspect.

 ### Lagrangian and the Washboard potential
 To derive the Hamiltonian governing the SCQ we use the same approach when quantizing the LC circuit.
 The relevant currents are